 Option 2: Valuation

-OPTION 2, VALUATION: Some movers may offer 'Increased valuation' coverage for an additional charge.
-This type of coverage is similar to insurance in that it increases the movers liability from $.60 per lb. up to the amount that you declare on the order for service, and subject to a deductible.
-Coverage rates and limits are contained in the mover's tariff.
-Movers that offer this are covered by their insurance company, up to their policy cargo limits per truck load.
-This coverage is provided while in transit or while in storage, as long as you pay the premiums, and it is subject to the deductible and maximum coverage that you have selected.
+Some local and long-distance movers may offer ‘Increased valuation’ coverage through their insurance carrier for an additional charge.
+This type of coverage is like insurance in that it increases the mover’s liability from $1.00 per lb. up to the amount that you declare on the order for service.
+Coverage rates and limits are contained in the mover’s tariff.
+Movers that offer this are covered by their insurance company, up to the limit of cargo coverage per truck load.
+This coverage is provided while in transit or while in storage with the mover, as long as you pay the premiums and is subject to the deductible and maximum coverage that you have selected.